-Glossary · Cloudflare Fundamentals
+Glossary

 usage-based billing

 Within subscriptions, certain products are charged based on usage.
+This is referred to as usage-based billing.
 The bill can vary month by month based on usage.
-This is in contrast to monthly flat fees such as for plans, additional Page Rules, and Dedicated SSL Certificates.
+This is in contrast to monthly flat fees such as for plans or additional Page Rules.

 web application firewall (WAF)

-A security system that helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.
+A WAF is a security system that helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.

 Relevant links: Cloudflare WAF